jameschen108/mlb-pitch-framing-analysis/METHODS.md

 a ~ N(0, 2),        b ~ N(1, 1)
 ```

 **Two-stage, but not an offset model.** The baseline logit enters the second stage as a covariate whose coefficient `b` is estimated under a N(1, 1) prior — not held at 1, which is what the word *offset* means.
 The distinction is not cosmetic.
-Under a true offset the second stage scores the first stage's predictions exactly as they come; here `b` is free to rescale them, absorbing the slope component of the §4.1 miscalibration before the random effects ever see the residual. v1's stored fit puts `b` at 1.031 on 2023 and 1.026 on the pooled three seasons ([`results/v1_fit_summary.csv`](results/v1_fit_summary.csv)) — close enough to 1 that the wrong word survived several drafts, and far enough from it that it was the wrong word. **A sensitivity comparison against a fixed `b = 1` is not yet reported.**
+Under a true offset the second stage scores the first stage's predictions exactly as they come; here `b` is free to rescale them, absorbing the slope component of the §4.1 miscalibration before the random effects ever see the residual.
+Fit freely on the train pool, `b` has posterior mean **1.089**, 95% interval **[1.071, 1.107]**, with P(b > 1) = 1.000.
+The interval excludes 1 outright, so this is not a case where an offset would have been an adequate approximation loosely described — the data reject it. (v1's VB fit records 1.031 on full-season 2023 and 1.026 on the pooled three seasons, [`results/v1_fit_summary.csv`](results/v1_fit_summary.csv); a different sample and a different engine, not a contradiction.)

+**Fixing `b = 1` changes the wording and nothing else.** Refitting the same pitches with the coefficient pinned at 1 — the offset model this document once described — leaves per-catcher framing runs correlated with the free fit at r = 0.9997 (Spearman 0.9991).
+The largest single-catcher shift is **0.40 runs against a leaderboard spread of 28.9**, the mean shift is 0.06, the top ten are the same ten, and the largest rank change among 148 catchers is 12 places.
+All three variance components move by under 0.005, and P(τ_umpire > τ_catcher) goes from 0.4635 to 0.4615.
+So the assumption is false, and the estimator does not depend on it.
+Both fits are in [`models/sensitivity.py`](models/sensitivity.py), summarised in [`results/sensitivity_slope.csv`](results/sensitivity_slope.csv).

+**The sensitivity is run on the 2021–2022 train pool, not on 2023.** 2023 is a locked evaluation set already spent once (§2.4); refitting it for a robustness check would spend it a second time.

 Pitchers with fewer than 100 pitches in a season are pooled into a single group; their individual effects would shrink to near zero regardless and the level count is otherwise unmanageable.